Financing Alberta’s film industry

-Financing independent film
+Financing Alberta film

 Just like in any business, in film, it takes money to make money.
 Without significant amounts available right from the get-go, it’s often impossible to shoot a movie at all—much less deal with all the costs of post-production, marketing and distribution that come later.